rjpcasalino/blog_bt/_drafts/draft.md

 ```
 This does not work the same for arrays, however.
 When an array is used as an argument to a function, the value passed is the location or address if the beginning of said array.

-Outline for proragm to print longest text line:
+Outline for program to print longest text line:

 ```
 while (*there's another line*)